That1LinuxGuy/github-final-project/README.md

 Contributions are licensed.

 The simple interest calculator is a script designed to be quick and easy to use locally to calculate interest for you.

+For Input:
+p = principal amount
+t = time period in years
+r = annual rate of interest

+This will give the output:
+simple interest = p*t*r and you're done!